Pyaar Prema Kaadhal: Critical response

 Thinkal Menon of The Times of India gave 3 out of 5 and stated, "A little more emotional connect would have worked wonders for the film, which however managed to stay away from a clichéd climax".
 Sify gave 3 out of 5 and stated "Pyaar Prema Kaadhal also has all these elements but what works in favor of the film is a fresh new pair and sensible characterization".
 Srinivasa Ramanujam of The Hindu commented, "A refreshing take on the complications of modern romance".
 Anupama Subramanian of Deccan Chronicle gave the film a 3 out of 5 stars and stated "A major success of the movie is Elan's well-etched characters and apt casting of the lead refreshing pair".
 Gopinath Rajendran of The New Indian Express gave 3 out of 5 and stated, "A gratifying musical modelled on the modern relationship".
 Ashameera Aiyappan of The Indian Express gave 3 out of 5 and stated "The film felt too 'wannabe' at a few places.
 But these are very minor grouses for a film that gets most of the things right".
-Baradwaj Rangan, for Film Companion, gave 3.5 out of 5 and stated "The film is a well-acted, well-made love story that goes far beyond rom-com clichés".
+Baradwaj Rangan, writing for Film Companion, gave 3.5 out of 5 and stated, "The film is a well-acted, well-made love story that goes far beyond rom-com clichés".